Cognitive Dissonance in Marketing: A Guide to Consumer Psychology

 Post-Decision Justification (Free-Choice Paradigm) - Was That the Right Choice?

 Perhaps one of the most common triggers occurs after a decision has been made, particularly when choosing between two or more attractive alternatives.
-Once a choice is finalized (e.g., accepting one job offer over another, buying a specific car model, choosing a university), cognitive dissonance arises because the positive aspects of the rejected alternatives and the negative aspects of the chosen alternative clash with the decision made.
+Once a choice is finalised (e.g., accepting one job offer over another, buying a specific car model, choosing a university), cognitive dissonance arises because the positive aspects of the rejected alternatives and the negative aspects of the chosen alternative clash with the decision made.

 The thought "I chose X" is dissonant with cognitions like "But Y had these appealing features" or "X has these drawbacks I must now accept."
 This "buyer's remorse" or post-decision dissonance is especially potent when the decision is difficult (alternatives are closely matched in desirability) or perceived as important and irreversible.

 Examples abound, from choosing between consumer products like appliances or smartphones to life choices like moving for a relationship or selecting a career path.
 A classic study by Brehm from 1956 (Harmon-Jones, Mills 2019) demonstrated this by having women rate household appliances, choose one as a gift, and then rate them again.
-The women consistently increased their rating of the chosen appliance and decreased their rating of the rejected one post-choice, thereby justifying their decision.
+The women consistently increased their rating of the chosen appliance and decreased their rating of the rejected one after making the choice, thereby justifying their decision.
 This common strategy for reducing post-decision dissonance is known as "spreading the alternatives".

 Effort Justification Paradigm

 The landmark Aronson and Mills (1959) experiment vividly illustrated this: female students who underwent a severely embarrassing initiation (reading obscene words aloud) to join a discussion group subsequently rated the deliberately dull and boring discussion far more positively than those who underwent a mild initiation or no initiation at all.
 They justified their embarrassing effort by perceiving the group's outcome (the discussion) as more interesting.
-This justification effect typically requires the perception that the effort was freely chosen; if compelled, the external pressure explains the behavior, reducing cognitive dissonance (see also: Aronson, Aronson 2020).
+This justification effect typically requires the perception that the effort was freely chosen; if compelled, the external pressure explains the behaviour, reducing cognitive dissonance (see also: Aronson, Aronson 2020).

 Belief Disconfirmation Paradigm